We've made a number of exciting new updates to Gigasheet over the past weeks, and we thought they deserved a good old-fashioned round-up.

-We've added increased capability to the Find-in-File box, adding a toggle that allows Regular Expression searches (RE2 syntax) .
+We've added increased capability to the Filters, adding a toggle that allows Regular Expression searches (RE2 syntax) .
 This dramatically increases the power of how to search giant CSVs, JSON datasets, PCAP files, and so on.

 So many users come to Gigasheet to filter down giant data sets into more manageable files.
 They've long done this by filtering to a subset of rows; it can now be done with columns as well.
 Like rows, we'll now only export out the columns that are part of the current view.